-- Completion of the three first semester core courses (Algebra (7200), Analysis (7311), and Topology (7510)), as well as the student's choice of at least 4 of the second semester core courses, which are: Algebra I (7210), Measure and Integration (7312), Differential Equations (7320), Graph Theory and Combinatorics (7400), Topology II (7512), or Differential Geometry (7550).
-Three of these second semester core courses are normally taken in the Spring of the first year of study, and one more in the Spring of the second year.
-Exceptions are subject to the approval of the Graduate Committee. - 2.
-Completion of one academic year of residency after a program of study is filed with the Graduate School. - 3.
-Passing the written comprehensive examination at the PhD Qualifying Level.
-The student must pass this exam by the end of the spring semester of the second year, unless a postponement is allowed by the Graduate Committee. - 4.
+- 1. Completion of the Common Core courses: - a.
+Math 7210 (Algebra I) - b.
+Math 7311 (Analysis I) - c.
+Math 7510 (Topology I) - 2.
+One hour of Communicating Mathematics is required each semester of the first year - 3.
+In order to Ph.D. qualify, each student must take at least four Breadth courses, of which at least two must come from List A. Each of the four breadth courses must be passed with at least a grade of B, and at least one must be passed with a grade of A. (Exceptions are subject to the approval of the Graduate Committee.) - a.
+List A: Algebra II (7211), Complex Variables (7350), Functional Analysis (7330), Topology II (7512), and Differential Geometry (7550). - b.
+List B: Numerical Linear Algebra (7280), Ordinary Differential Equations (7320), Graph Theory (7400), and Probability (7360). - 4.
+Passing the written Comprehensive Examination at the Ph.D.
+Qualifying Level.
+The student must pass this exam by January of the spring semester of the second year, unless a postponement is allowed by the Graduate Committee. - 5.
 Satisfying the departmental language requirement.
-(See IIID.) - 5.
+(See IIID.) - 6.
 Passing the oral General Examination.
-The student must pass this exam prior to the start of the fourth year of study, unless a postponement is allowed by the Graduate Committee. - 6.
+The student must pass this exam prior to the start of the fourth year of study, unless a postponement is allowed by the Graduate Committee. - 7.
 Writing a dissertation and passing the Final Examination which is primarily a doctoral dissertation defense.